-Options may also be modified from within GHCi, using the :set (page 51) command.
+Options may also be modified from within GHCi, using the :set (page 55) command.

-7.1.3 Static, Dynamic, and Mode options
+7.1.3 Dynamic and Mode options

-Each of GHC's command line options is classified as static, dynamic or mode:
+Each of GHC's command line options is classified as dynamic or mode:

-For example, -make (page 66) or -E (page 66).
-There may only be a single mode flag on the command line.
-The available modes are listed in Modes of operation (page 66).
+Mode: A mode may be used on the command line only.
+You can pass only one mode flag.
+For example, --make (page 70) or -E (page 70).
+The available modes are listed in Modes of operation (page 70).

-Most non-mode flags fall into this category.
-A dynamic flag may be used on the command line, in a OPTIONS\GHC pragma in a source file, or set using :set (page 51) in GHCi.
+Dynamic: A dynamic flag may be used on the command line, in a OPTIONS_GHC pragma in a source file, or set using :set (page 55) in GHCi.